IT IS ABOUT TO BE LEGENDARY

 Aitutaki Day Tour

-If your Holiday plans only include Rarotonga you will be pleased to know that our Vaka Cruise is part of the all inclusive Aitutaki Day Tour operated by Air Rarotonga.
-Included in the package price are pickup and drop off from and to your accommodation on Rarotonga, return Airfares (infants FREE), Aitutaki Island tour on ‘Le Truck’ and the Vaka Cruise including barbeque lunch.
+If your plans have you firmly anchored on the island of Rarotonga you will be pleased to know that our Vaka Cruise is part of the all inclusive Aitutaki Day Tour operated by Air Rarotonga.
+Included in the package price are pickup and drop off from and to your accommodation on Rarotonga, return Airfares (infants FREE), Aitutaki Island tour on ‘Le Truck’ and the Vaka Cruise including barbecue lunch.